Ko-fi/kofi-wordpress-button/Readme.txt

 Create your free page at ko-fi.com in just a few minutes and link your PayPal or Stripe account to start receiving donations.

-Use the Plugin to add a Ko-fi button to any widget area, sidebar or use the shortcode [kofi] to add a button to any page or post.
+Use the Plugin to add a Ko-fi button or donation panel to any widget area, sidebar or use the shortcode [kofi] to add a button to any page or post.

 == Installation ==